From BR Bullpen

 Biographical Information

-- Began his minor league career in 1940 at 19 in the Class C Pioneer League.
+Ray Perry began his minor league career in 1940 at 19 in the Class C Pioneer League.
 He hit .295,17,94 along with 41 doubles.
 He moved up to the Class B Western International League in 1941.
-He hit .313,12,88 with another 41 doubles.
-He made it to the Class AAA San Francisco Seals in the Pacific Coast League in 1942, where he hit .271,12,75 with 27 doubles.
+He hit .313 with 12 HR and 88 RBI with another 41 doubles.
+He made it to the Class AAA San Francisco Seals in the Pacific Coast League in 1942, where he hit .271 with 12 HR and 75 RBI with 27 doubles.
 As a 21-year-old third baseman who proved himself in the PCL, he was still a good prospect.
-Were it not for WWII, Perry would have been in the majors in a year or two, but he was out of baseball until 1945.
-He hit .256,5,58 with 30 doubles and 70 walks.
+Were it not for World War II, Perry would have been in the majors in a year or two, but he was out of baseball until 1945.
+He hit .256 with 5 homers and 58 RBI with 30 doubles and 70 walks.
 Still only 25, the majors should have been in the very near future.
-On 4/21/46, Perry fractured his leg so severely, that he was out for basically all of 1946-1947 - and also finished as a major league prospect.
+However, on April 21, 1946, Perry fractured his leg so severely, that he was out for basically all of 1946 and 1947 - and he was also finished as a major league prospect.